PongNJ/local_vlm/README.md

 # Run `llama3.2-vision` Locally Using Ollama

-This guide demonstrates how to use the `llama3.2-vision` model with Ollama to analyze images.
+This guide demonstrates using the `llama3.2-vision` model with Ollama to analyse images.
 You can modify the prompt by changing the `'content'` field.

 ## Installation